 Kallen Media’s First WordCamp

 WordCamp Phoenix 2020 was my first WordCamp event, along with Kallen Media’s first as well.
-I had not done too much research on these events; besides that, they involved the WordPress community and critical members.
+And I had not done too much research on these events; besides that, they involved the WordPress community and critical members.
 Because of the proximity and low price point of $50 for a weekend pass, I decided to register myself as an attendee if you are interested in rewatching any on the previous WordCamps, found on the WordPress TV website.

-WordCamp Sessions – Day 1
+WordCamp Sessions – Day 1 morning

 The next session that I decided to go to was “The Art of Networking” with Francesca Marano.
 Francesca is the WordPress community manager at SiteGround.
 She traveled from Germany and has made a career out of networking within the WordPress community.
 Hearing Francesca speak about her experiences networking and getting out of her comfort zone encouraged me to engage as many community members as possible throughout the rest of the conference.